eberhab/m20/emulation_with_retroarch_retropie.md

 - Execute after launch: `-autoboot_delay 15 -autoboot_command "<cmd>"`
 - Emulation speed: `-speed <factor>`

-A minimal example could look like this:
+An example could look like this:

-    mame m20 -speed 1.1 -cfg_directory /storage/emulated/0/RetroArch/roms/m20/cfg/othello -rompath /storage/emulated/0/RetroArch/roms/m20 -flop1 /storage/emulated/0/RetroArch/roms/m20/othello.zip
+    mame m20 -speed 1.1 -ctrlrpath /storage/emulated/0/RetroArch/roms/m20/cfg/ -ctrlr othello -rompath /storage/emulated/0/RetroArch/roms/m20 -flop1 /storage/emulated/0/RetroArch/roms/m20/othello.zip

 #### Mapping M20 keys to the RetroPad

 Using the retropad (on-screen) gamepad instead of a keyboard (e.g. on a phone) is a bit more difficult, but possible.
 In order to make this work one needs to map some of retropad buttons to the M20 keyboard.
-Since every game has different input, we create a dedicated system config on a per image basis, by adding the `cfg_directory` argument to the _*.cmd_ launch file.
+Since every game has different input, we create a dedicated _controller config_ on a per image basis, by adding the `-ctrlrpath` and `-ctrlr` arguments to the _*.cmd_ launch file.
 Custom configs will be placed inside a "cfg" directory with the M20 roms, e.g.:

-	"-cfg_directory <RetroArch>/roms/m20/cfg/<game>"
+	"-ctrlrpath <RetroArch>/roms/m20/cfg/ -ctrlr <game>"

-This will make mame create an "m20.cfg" file inside the given directory which can then be edited.
-Let's make a [simple mapping](https://docs.mamedev.org/advanced/ctrlr_config.html#overriding-defaults-by-input-type) for the space key, hereby keeping the keyboard support:
+This will make mame expect a "\<game>.cfg" file inside the given cfg-directory.
+Let's make a [simple mapping](https://docs.mamedev.org/advanced/ctrlr_config.html#overriding-defaults-by-input-type) for the space key, hereby keeping the keyboard-key intact:

     <input>
 		<keyboard tag=":kbd:m20" enabled="1" />